An estimation procedure for the Hawkes process: Data application

-In other words, our support analysis indicates that the process forgets its past after three seconds.
-This preliminary result is already interesting: it can be interpreted such that---in this sample---the algorithms that drive the market only take not more than the last three seconds of the LOB-history into account.
 For a reasonable choice of the bin-size parameter $\Delta$, we apply the method from Section~\ref{choice_of_bin_size}.
 That is, we examine the impact of the bin-size choice on the estimation.
-We leave the support $s=3\,\mathrm{sec}$ fixed and, for different bin-size candidates $\Delta$, calculate the baseline-intensity estimate $\hat{\bfeta}^{(\Delta)}_i,\, i=1,2,$ together with the corresponding confidence intervals; see \eqref{estimator_calculation} and \eqref{normal_approximation} for the necessary calculations.
+We leave the support $s=3\,\mathrm{sec}$ fixed and, for different bin-size candidates $\Delta$, we calculate the baseline-intensity estimate $\hat{\bfeta}^{(\Delta)}_i,\, i=1,2,$ together with the corresponding confidence intervals; see \eqref{estimator_calculation} and \eqref{normal_approximation} for the necessary calculations.
 We observe a monotone relation between the bin-size candidates and the corresponding baseline-estimates.
-However, for $\Delta \leq 0.01 \,\mathrm{sec}$, the differences of the estimates are of a lower order than their (estimated) confidence intervals.
+However, for $\Delta \leq 0.01 \,\mathrm{sec}$, the differences of the estimates are of a lower order than their (estimated) confidence intervals{; see Figure~\ref{td1c}}.
 So it is sensible to assume that, for this particular sample, the bias of our estimation method becomes negligible for bin-size choices of $\Delta \leq 0.01\,\mathrm{sec}$.
-From the bivariate event dataset, we finally calculate the Hawkes estimator from Definition~\ref{estimator} with respect to support $s = 3\,\mathrm{sec}$ and bin size $\Delta = 0.01\,\mathrm{sec}$.
-Figure~\ref{td2} summarizes the estimation results for this specific time thirty minute window.
-The baseline intensity of the limit-order process $\mathcal{L}$ is about four times larger than the baseline intensity of trades process $\mathcal{T}$.
-In both processes, we observe a strong and quite similar selfexcitement.
-The crossexcitement, however, is obviously directed: we observe a very strong crossexcitement from $\mathcal{T}$ on $\mathcal{L}$, but hardly an effect from $\mathcal{L}$ on $\mathcal{T}$.
-The estimated interactions can be summarized in the branching-matrix estimate